tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_requests.md

 * TOC
 {:toc}

-## Example of a request
+## Examples of requests

 The following example shows a sample request from the [Callfire API](https://developers.callfire.com/docs.html#pagination):

 <a class="noExtIcon" href="https://developers.callfire.com/docs.html#pagination"><img src="images/callfireapirequestexample.png"/></a>

 The design of this API doc site arranges the sample requests and responses in the right column of a three-column layout.
-The request is formatted in curl, which we [explored earlier](docapis_install_curl.html).
+The request is formatted in curl, which we [explored earlier](docapis_make_curl_call.html).

 ```curl
 curl -u "username:password" -H "Content-Type:application/json" -X GET "https://api.callfire.com/v2/texts?limit=50&offset=200"